 Who Is Jessica Alba?

-Born on April 28, 1981, in Pomona, California, film actress Jessica Alba comes from a diverse background.
+Born on April 28, 1981, in Pomona, California, Jessica Alba comes from a diverse background.
 Her father is Mexican-American and her mother has Danish and French roots.
 As the daughter of a member of the U.S. Air Force, she moved around a lot while growing up, living in California, Mississippi and Texas, before settling back in California.

 TV and Films